 Doing speeds tests are always relative to the environment and hardware being used.

 This article cannot provide specific test result numbers to expect as every environment is unique and the total load for an array is different.

 You must establish a baseline throughput.
-You need to make an "apples to apples" comparison between an ESX host running a single virtual machine and a physical host.
+You need to make an apples to apples comparison between an ESX host running a single virtual machine and a physical host.
 If the hardware between the two are identical and the operating system version between the physical host and the virtual machine are also the same, these two systems perform as close to each other as possible.
-If they do not perform similarly, other factors (BUSlogic vs. LSIlogic, etc) need to be taken into consideration to explain the difference.
+If they do not perform similarly, other factors (BUSlogic vs. LSIlogic) need to be taken into consideration to explain the difference.

 To establish a baseline:

 - Create a virtual machine and put the operating system vmdk on local storage.
 This must be the same operating system as your physical host.
-If you choose a Windows operating system ensure you select LSIlogic as your controller type.
+If you choose a Windows operating system, ensure that you select LSIlogic as your controller type.

 - Carve out a small LUN to attach to this virtual machine via RDM.
 A 5GB LUN is a sufficient size to work with, though the size really does not play a factor.
 If you have an RDM LUN that is already available, you can use it instead.